How the Flue & Hearth Notes™ Chimney Inspection Forms Work

 - Prefabricated Chimney Serving a Liquid Fuel Appliance

 Step 3.
-Follow the sequenced forms which guides you through a Level 1, Level 2, (based on NFPA 211 Annex items) or both.
-Use the fill-in boxes, dimension box, and check off all applicable boxes.
+Follow the sequenced forms that guide you through Level 1 and Level 2 chimney inspections (based on the National Fire Protection Association (NFPA) 211 Standard and Annex items).
+Use the fill-in and dimension boxes and check off all applicable boxes.

 Step 4.
 Decide whether you need to write a report or if the form with the receipt will suffice.